• Skip to primary navigation

 Photo © Richard Humphrey (cc-by-sa/2.0)

-In October, two weeks after the popular Cambridge Handicap, Newmarket hosts the second half of the ‘Autumn Double’, the Cesarewitch Handicap.
+In October, two weeks after the popular Cambridgeshire Handicap, Newmarket hosts the second half of the ‘Autumn Double’, the Cesarewitch Handicap.
 While both are massive races in their own right, the standing of the Cesarewitch enjoyed a massive boost following the recent Dubai sponsorship deal.
-The partnership more than doubled the jackpot for the handicap, bumping it up to a huge £500,000 in 2018 though this dropped to £350,000 in 2019 and was £200,000 in 2022.
+The partnership more than doubled the jackpot for the handicap, bumping it up to a huge £500,000 in 2018 though this dropped to £350,000 in 2019 and was £175,000 in 2024.
 Still one of the richest flat handicaps in the UK, demand remains high for this popular two mile, two furlong battle which can feature as many as 34 runners.

 The rather unusually named race gets its title from the anglicised word for Tsesarevich, the title given in Imperial Russia to the next heir of the throne.
 But what does Russian royalty have to do with British horse racing?
 Well, Tsesarevich Alexander (later Tsar Alexander II) had a soft spot for the sport it seems as he donated £300 to the Jockey Club, not a trivial sum in those days.
 Not too far from two centuries later, the race continues to operate under his name and what a fine race it is to be attached to.